-Marmite maker Unilever's sales soar after hiking prices
+Magnum-maker Unilever's sales soar after it raises prices

 In the year to June, food and soft drink price inflation slowed to 17.4% but remains close to historically high levels.
 Overall UK inflation eased to 7.9% in June, said the Office for National Statistics.

-Supermarkets themselves have faced allegations they have been profiteering.
-But an investigation by the Competition and Markets Authority said it had found no evidence of this but said it was important to keep the market "under review".

-Unilever said on Tuesday that it was still operating in a "volatile and high-cost environment".

-But its finance chief, Graeme Pitkethly, said: "We're past peak inflation now.
+Unilever's finance chief, Graeme Pitkethly, said: "We're past peak inflation now.
 Where we're really shifting the business in terms of focus is towards volume growth."

-Across the entire business, Unilever said total sales hit €30.4bn and pre-tax profits jumped by 21% to €5.2bn.
+Last week, Premier Foods, the maker of Mr Kipling cakes and Oxo stock cubes, said it believed recent input cost inflation was "past its peak".
+It added that it would not raise prices for the rest of the year.